 These dependencies will be available only during development, Poetry will not include them when building and publishing the project.

 $ poetry add -D flake8 mypy

 Now that I think about it, I forgot to add a formatter.
 We’ll go with black:

 $ poetry add -D black [ValueError] Could not find a matching version of package black add [-D|--dev] [--git GIT] [--path PATH] [-E|--extras EXTRAS] [--optional] [--python PYTHON] [--platform PLATFORM] [--allow-prereleases] [--dry-run] [--] <name> (<name>)...

 This error happens because black is in a pre-release state, so Poetry cannot find any stable version for us.
-But I really want it so let's install it anyway using the
+But I really want it, so let’s install it anyway with the

 $ poetry add -D black --allow-prereleases

 You know what, I changed my mind, this project will use nor coo nor mypy.
 Start by removing coo, a normal dependency of our project: